mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/legacy-aaeon-developer-kit.rst

 AAEON Robotic Kits
 ##################

-The AAEON UP Xtreme* i11 & UP Squared* 6000 Robotic Development Kits are delivered with the |intel| Edge Insights for Autonomous Mobile Robots software preinstalled.
+The AAEON UP Xtreme* i11 & UP Squared* 6000 Robotic Development Kits are delivered with the Intel® Edge Insights for Autonomous Mobile Robots software preinstalled.
 This is a legacy version of the |lp_amr|.
 The devices may give you a good start to get familiar with an autonomous robotic system.
 To get detailed information on the hardware of these robotic kits, check out the up-board.org page: